HMS Teviot (1903)

 HMS Teviot was a Yarrow type River Class Destroyer ordered by the Royal Navy under the 1902 – 1903 Naval Estimates.
 Named after the River Teviot in southern Scotland near the border with England, she was the first ship to carry this name in the Royal Navy.
 She served during World War 1, primarily on anti-submarine duty in the Channel, and was sold for breaking up in 1919.

 Construction

 She was laid down on 18 August 1902 at the Yarrow shipyard at Poplar and launched on 7 November 1903.
 Her build was completed in April 1904.
 Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break and the third gun would be mounted on the quarterdeck.